Battle Royale (Z City)

 Zombie City, or simply Z-City is a battle royale mode whereby humans fight against one another to survive.
 Z-City comes in two separate operations, solo and duo.

-A game supports up to 32 players.
+Each game supports up to 32 players.

 Currently there are three important elements to take note of: